Critical Edition of Guittone d’Arezzo’s Rime

 by Teodolinda Barolini

-I met Michelangelo Picone in the early 1980s, at a conference for Italianists at the University of California at Berkeley, where I was at the time a junior faculty member.
-Michelangelo was a professor at McGill University in Montreal.
-I had already read his insightful book Vita Nuova e tradizione romanza (Liviana, 1979), which made a deep and lasting impression on me.
-At that long ago conference, Michelangelo told me something that also made a deep impression on me: he was working on an edition of Guittone d’Arezzo’s poetry.
+I first met Michelangelo Picone in 1980, when the University of California at Berkeley, where I was Assistant Professor of Italian from 1978 to 1983, hosted a Philological Association of the Pacific Coast conference.
+Michelangelo was Professor of Italian at McGill University in Montreal.
+At the time of our encounter, I had recently read his insightful book Vita Nuova e tradizione romanza (Liviana, 1979), which made a deep and lasting impression on me.
+At that long ago conference, Michelangelo told me something that also made a deep impression on me: he mentioned that he was working on an edition of Guittone d’Arezzo’s poetry.
 I did not then learn, but eventually came to know, that the edition was based on the tesi di laurea that Michelangelo wrote under the supervision of Gianfranco Contini at the University of Florence.
 Given that I was finishing a book on Dante’s poets, and knew the struggle of reading Guittone without a proper edition, this was very welcome news.

-The years passed and Michelangelo and I remained friends and interlocutors; after he moved to Switzerland, he visited New York regularly in the summer, and we would meet for lunch and discuss our work.
+The years passed and Michelangelo and I remained friends and interlocutors.
+After he moved to Switzerland, in 1990, he visited New York regularly in the summer, and we would meet for lunch and discuss our work.
 I was shocked and saddened when he died, much too soon, in 2009.

 by Giuseppe Picone